nvhungiph/FotoCollageWP/README.md

-# LumiaImagingSDKSample
+# FotoCollageWP
-This sample shows you how to use realtime filter in Lumia Imaging SDK and how to apply effect to captured photo Some features included:
+This application shows you how to use realtime filter in Lumia Imaging SDK and how to apply effect to captured photo Some features included:
 + Capture photo
 + Realtime effect